dynatrace-wwse/enablement-business-observability/lab-guide/content/09_wrap_up/01_key_takeaways/index.md

-time data with interactive Dashboards, drilling down and analyzing data in Notebooks, optimizing business processes with purpose-built apps like Business Flow, and automating tasks with Workflows -- to access precise, real-time business data all in context of IT to unlock and enhance critical business use cases
+time data with interactive Dashboards, drilling down and analyzing data in Notebooks, optimizing business processes with purpose-built apps like Business Flow, and automating tasks with Workflows -- to access precise, real-time business data all in context of IT to unlock and enhance critical business use cases.